MiquelMarinoEspinosa/trivia-php-refactor-kata/README.md

     - `extract method` print wrong answer
     - `extract method` process wrong answer
     - This iteration has been easier than the `roll` iteration since the code was not so much coupled with the field current values
+- At this point, the `business` logic has been decoupled from the `presentation` logic at the same `Game` class.
+Now the intention will be move the logic into a separate new class.
+This process will be done via small steps which will be commented in this section
+    - The first step will be to add `getters queries` to all that fields which the `presentation` logic access to print its values
+        - `slide` print and process methods together